Hunspell token filter

 }

-Multiple indexes can use different packages configured for the same locale.
-Each package maintains its own independent dictionary cache:
+Multiple indexes can use different ref_path directories configured for the same locale.
+Each ref_path maintains its own independent dictionary cache:

 PUT /index_medical